faheemmalik11/faheemmalik11/README.md

 <h2 align="left" font-weight="bold">About me</h2>
 <br><br>

 - :I’m a developer who has passion for building clean web applications with intuitive functionality.
-I enjoy the process of turning ideas into reality using creative solutions.
-I’m always curious about learning new skills, tools, and concepts.
-In addition to working on various solo full stack projects, I have worked with creative teams, which involves daily stand-ups and communications, source control, and project management.
+The software development services that I can provide include:

+- ColdFusion / Lucee Development services & Consultancy
+- ReactJS Development services & Consultancy
+- eCommerce solutions
+- Customised Business Applications

+Time and effort are necessary in order to produce the high-quality services that I consistently offer to my clients.
+The work I put in for these superior results deserves appropriate compensation, in line with the excellent services that I am known to provide.

+My work is guaranteed to remain up to standard.
+In the interest of the quality of this work and client satisfaction, I will fix any bug / issue in my work, free of charge, of course.

+For any further information you want me to supply, you are free to message me and I will be happy to provide you with an answer.

+All the best,
+Faheem Malik

 <br>